beeb/lintspec/README.md

   -o, --out <OUT>                    Write output to a file instead of stderr
       --inheritdoc                   Enforce that all public and external items have `@inheritdoc` --constructor                  Enforce that constructors have NatSpec
-      --enum-params                  Enforce that enums have `@param` for each variant --json                         Output diagnostics in JSON format
+      --struct-params                Enforce that structs have `@param` for each member --enum-params                  Enforce that enums have `@param` for each variant --json                         Output diagnostics in JSON format
       --compact                      Compact output